 The book deals with kidnapping and criminal activity in a direct, secular, and surprisingly realistic manner.
 While the situation is dangerous, the relationship between Jack and Ross is more nuanced than victim and villain.
 The resolution is hopeful, focusing on Jack's newfound agency and his improved relationship with his parents.

-A 10-to-12-year-old who feels "different" because of their intelligence or neurodivergence.
-This is perfect for the kid who loves facts and logic puzzles but needs to see a protagonist like themselves being the hero of an action story.
+A 10-to-12-year-old who is looking for a character they can really relate to.
+This is perfect for the kid who loves facts and logic puzzles and wants to see a protagonist with similar strengths being the hero of an action story.

 Read cold.
-Parents should be aware there is some mild peril and discussion of the kidnapper's desperate financial situation, but it is handled safely for the age group.
+Parents should be aware that the story involves a car theft and a kidnapping, and that the kidnapper is motivated by job loss and potential homelessness.
+These elements are handled in an age-appropriate manner.
 A parent might choose this after realizing they have been "helicoptering" or after their child expresses frustration about not being allowed to do things on their own.

 Younger readers will focus on the excitement of the chase and the "coolness" of Jack's facts.
 Older readers will pick up on the emotional weight of Jack's relationship with his overbearing mother and the social complexities of the kidnapper's life.

-Unlike many thrillers, the hero wins not through physical strength, but through the very neurodivergent traits that usually make his life difficult.
+Unlike many thrillers, the hero wins not through physical strength, but through his unique neurodivergent traits, such as his photographic memory and logical thinking. ```

 Jack Mattingly is a 12-year-old child prodigy with a photographic memory and a range of neurodivergent traits.
 While his mother is in a shop, a desperate man named Ross steals their car, unaware that Jack is in the back seat.
 What follows is a fast-paced road trip thriller across the UK.
 Jack and Ross form an unlikely alliance as they evade the police and deeper threats.
 Jack must transition from a sheltered boy who follows every rule to a resourceful survivor who can think on his feet.